emacs-php/php-mode/README.md

 All contributions to `php-mode` are welcome.
 But please try to do the following when sending improvements or bug fixes:

-1. Add your name to the list of Contributes in this `README.md` file if it is not there already.
+1. Add your name to the list of ‘Contributors’ in this `README.md` file if it is not there already.

 2. If your contribution addresses an issue on the Github project page then include a link to the relevant issue in your commit message.